Oregon Public Broadcasting: 20th century

+During the mid-1950s, the university constructed KOAC's first television studios inside Gill Coliseum.
+On October 7, 1957, KOAC-TV signed on as Oregon's first educational television station.
+For nearly 60 years, faculty and students at Oregon State University broadcast news, information and entertainment programming across the state from the Corvallis studios.
+First known as Oregon Educational Broadcasting, the public network became the Oregon Educational and Public Broadcasting Service (OEPBS) in 1971.

-KOAC Radio won OPB's first Peabody Award when it was recognized for Outstanding Public Service by a Local Station for a 1942 program called Our Hidden Enemy, Venereal Disease.
+KOAC won its first Peabody Award for Outstanding Public Service by a Local Station in 1942 for Our Hidden Enemy, Venereal Disease.
+KOAC won a second Peabody Award in 1972 for Conversations with Will Shakespeare and Certain of His Friends.

-KOAC-TV in Corvallis began operations on October 7, 1957.
-KOAC-AM-TV soon became the primary stations for a large statewide network of radio and television stations.
-Originally known as Oregon Educational Broadcasting, it became the Oregon Educational and Public Broadcasting Service (OEPBS) in 1971.
-In 1981, OEPBS was spun off from the Oregon State System of Higher Education and became a separate state agency, Oregon Public Broadcasting.
-The former Portland satellites, KOAP-FM-TV, became the flagship stations.
-In 1993, OPB severed its last direct ties to the state government and became a community-licensed organization supported by the state of Oregon.

-In addition to the studio and transmission facilities in Corvallis, there was another production studio located on the top floor of Villard Hall at the University of Oregon in Eugene that was connected by microwave link.
-Up until 1965, all programs from the Eugene studio were live, since they did not get any video recording equipment until then.
-During that time period, the Eugene studio operated two RCA TK31 cameras.

-KOAP-TV in Portland signed on the air February 6, 1961; it became the flagship of OPB in 1981 and changed its call letters to KOPB-TV on February 15, 1989.
+In the late 1950s, KOAC's broadcast signal was shared across the state by microwave transmitters and receivers.
+KOAC also added satellite studios for radio broadcasting in Eugene, Monmouth, Salem, and Portland.
+In the 1960s, satellite TV studios were added in Portland and Eugene.
+The Portland studio was located in a leased building at what is now 2828 SW Naito Parkway.
+A full-time satellite of KOAC-TV began broadcasting on February 6, 1961 as KOAP-TV (for KOAC Portland); KOAP-FM followed in 1962.
+The Eugene studio was located on the University of Oregon campus, in Villard Hall.
+Up until 1965, all programs from the KOAC satellites were live, due to a lack of video recording equipment.
+Both studios operated two RCA TK31 cameras for live broadcasts.

-KTVR-TV in La Grande began broadcasting on December 6, 1964, as a commercial television station that affiliated primarily with NBC and also carried select ABC network programs.
-KTVR operated as a semi-satellite of Boise, Idaho station KTVB, but had a La Grande studio at 1605 Adams Ave., producing a nightly newscast and other local programming.
-However, by 1967, the La Grande studio and office had been closed and KTVR became a full-fledged satellite of KTVB.
-KTVR was unique in the Pacific Time Zone, because as a repeater of a Mountain Time Zone station, its "prime-time" schedule was broadcast from 6 to 9 p.m.
+On December 6, 1964, KTVR-TV began broadcasting in La Grande.
+The station started primarily as a commercial television station, affiliated with NBC and ABC.
+KTVR-TV operated as a semi-satellite of KTVB in Boise, Idaho.
+The La Grande studio was located at 1605 Adams Ave. and produced nightly newscasts and other local programming.
+However, by 1967, the La Grande studio and office were closed and KTVR became a full-fledged satellite of KTVB.
+KTVR was unique in the Pacific Time Zone, because as a repeater of a Mountain Time Zone station, its "prime time" schedule was broadcast from 6 to 9 p.m.
 OEPBS bought KTVR on August 31, 1976, and converted it to PBS on February 1, 1977.
-At first, KTVR rebroadcast programming from KWSU-TV in Pullman, Washington and KSPS-TV in Spokane, Washington until OEPBS completed a transmission link to La Grande.
+At first, KTVR rebroadcast programming from two Washington stations—KWSU-TV in Pullman and KSPS-TV in Spokane—until OEPBS completed a transmission link to La Grande.
 On September 1, 1977, OEPBS took KTVR off the air for transmitter repairs, due to increasing technical problems.
 KTVR returned to the air on January 1, 1978, carrying OEPBS programming for the first time.